High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Extracting asymptotics from

 As it is typical within an ED algorithm for a SIAM, the values for $F$ are known numerically for a finite grid in the frequency domain.
 Thus, in the first calculation of the aforementioned diagrams according to Eqs.~(\ref{eq:k1_diag}) and (\ref{eq:k2_diag}) we have to make a rough approximation for $F$ (i.e.~$F=U$) in the large-frequency domain, which will introduce an error.
 To improve on this `one-shot' calculation of the diagrams, we exploit a self-consistent scheme: \begin{itemize} \item I: Initialize the $\K$'s and $\KK$'s to 0.
 Their grids may deviate from the grid for $F$. \item II: Calculate a set of new $\K$'s and $\KK$'s according to Eqs.~(\ref{eq:k1_diag}) and (\ref{eq:k2_diag}). \item III: Rebuild the vertex in an arbitrarily large region (as needed) using the updated asymptotic functions. \item IV: Continue from II till convergence \end{itemize} Once the asymptotic functions are fully converged, we can directly determine the localized structures using

-Further, since, at this point, we have $F$ available in the full frequency domain, we can use this additional information to determine also all the $\Phi$ functions on an arbitrarily large frequency grid by means of the Bethe-Salpeter equations (\ref{eq:bethe_salpeter}).
+Further, since, at this point, we have $F$ available in the full frequency domain, we can use this additional information to determine also all the $\Phi$ functions on an arbitrarily large frequency grid by means of the BSE~(\ref{eq:bethe_salpeter}).
 If needed, $\R$ and $\Lambda_{\rm{2PI}}$ can then be determined by \ceq{R} and \ceq{parquet} respectively.

 The approach described in this section was used to compute all the exact asymptotic functions and reducible vertices presented in Sec.~\ref{sec:compare_SIAM}, from ED calculations, originally performed on a fermionic frequency grid of $128\times128\times128$ Matsubara frequencies.
 While here we are dealing with a purely local vertex, we stress that this approach is equally applicable in the non-local case.